 Who are the leaders of Surrender & Win?

 The leaders of Surrender & Win are men and women who have gone through similar addictions, hurts, hang-ups, and harmful behaviors and have been through this or a similar recovery program.
 The leaders are not counselors and do not offer any professional clinical advice.

 What if I can’t make it every week?

-Surrender & Win meets every Thursday evening except the 3rd Thursday and the meetings are designed so that a person may begin on the road to recovery at any time; you need not to wait for a start date in your recovery.
+Surrender & Win meets every Thursday and the meetings are designed so that a person may begin on the road to recovery at any time; you need not to wait for a start date in your recovery.

 How do I get started?

 Just show up!
 We meet at Marion Hills Bible Church Thursday evenings at 7:00PM.
 You’ll be glad that you came.